thisispivi/Deep-Learning-Spotify/README.md

 We computed the 25th percentile and the 75th percentile, obtaining Q1 and Q3.
 Next we computed the [Interquartile Range (IQR)](https://en.wikipedia.org/wiki/Interquartile_range) and then we computed the “Minimum” and the “Maximum”.

 Basically when we find an outlier that is lower than the “Minimum” we change its value with the “Minimum”.
-The same thing applied to the “Maximum”
+The same thing applied to the “Maximum”.

 ## Data Normalization